Ecumenism & Interreligious Dialogue:

 - Francis: “Dialogue means renouncing claim our ideas alone are valid”

 - Francis: “I am Not Afraid of Schism” – and other Bergoglian Nuggets from latest Q&A

 - Francis: “I feel like saying something that may sound heretical”

-- Francis: “It Doesn’t Matter” what Religion you are!
+- Francis: “It Doesn’t Matter” what Religion you Are, just “Work Together”!